brower/QuLAT/Hiroki/Readme.md

 # Quantum Algorithms for Hamiltonian Simulation
 # Prerequisites
 - numpy
-- qiskit (9/28/2019 Do NOT use the lates version of qiskit (0.12.0).
+- qiskit (9/28/2019 Do NOT use the latest version of qiskit (0.12.0).
 It has a critical bug with unitary operations.
+0.11.2 works properly so please use it.)
 - scipy (Not necessary.
 Only for test codes)

 # Features